Decathlon/vitamin-design/README.md

 Decathlon has a number of teams on GitHub to manage the development of its design system.
 The following teams are responsible for the development and maintenance of the system.
 [Here is the list](./docs/GITHUB_TEAMS.md).

+## Automations

+In order to simplify the experience for designers and developers and to guarantee the relevance of the information shared between the different skills, we have implemented various automations.
+[Here is the documentation](./docs/AUTOMATIONS.md).

 ## Useful links

 - [Decathlon Design System Documentation](https://decathlon.design)